elentok/format-on-save.nvim/README.md

   - The first item in the `cmd` array will be expanded by default using the `vim.fn.exepath` function in order to detect mason binaries.
 To opt-out set the `expand_executable` field to `false`.
+  - The `cmd` argument can also be a function that is evaluated each time we format.
 - **CustomFormatter** - passes the lines of the current buffer through a function that modifies them and then updates the contents.
 - **LazyFormatter** - a function that is called lazily every time we format the